eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 List.
-During issuance of a PID or an attestation, the PID Provider or the Attestation Provider can use these trust anchors to verify the authenticity of a Wallet Trust Evidence signed by the Wallet Provider, so they can be sure they are dealing with an authentic Wallet Instance from a trusted Wallet Provider.
+During issuance of a PID or an attestation, the PID Provider or the Attestation Provider can use these trust anchors to verify the authenticity of a Wallet Trust Evidence signed by the Wallet Provider, so they can be sure they are dealing with an authentic Wallet Unit from a trusted Wallet Provider.
 See [Section 6.6.3.2](#6632-wallet-instance-authenticates-the-relying-party-instance) and \[Topic 9\].
-Similarly, when the Wallet Instance presents a PID or an attestation to a Relying Party, the Relying Party can use the Wallet Provider trust anchors to verify the authenticity of a Wallet Instance Attestation signed by the Wallet Provider; see [Section 6.6.3.10](#66310-relying-party-authenticates-the-wallet-instance-and-the-wallet-provider) and \[Topic 38\].
+Similarly, when the Wallet Unit presents a PID or an attestation to a Relying Party, the Relying Party can use the Wallet Provider trust anchors to verify the authenticity of a Wallet Unit Attestation signed by the Wallet Provider; see [Section 6.6.3.10](#66310-relying-party-authenticates-the-wallet-instance-and-the-wallet-provider) and \[Topic 38\].

 More details on the Wallet Provider notification process can be found in